awslabs/s3-connector-for-pytorch/README.md

 # S3MapDataset eagerly lists all the objects under the given prefix
 # to provide support of random access.
-# S3MapDataset builds list of all objects at the first access to its elements or
+# S3MapDataset builds a list of all objects at the first access to its elements or
 # at the first call to get count of its elements, whichever happens first.
 # This process might take some time and may give the impression of being unresponsive.
 map_dataset = S3MapDataset.from_prefix(DATASET_URI, region=REGION)